 Marble Range Provincial Park

 Marble Range Park is so named because of its unusual karst (limestone) topography.
 These mountains feature caves, sinkholes and disappearing streams, as well as cliffs, chasms, and crenellated ridges.
 The park protects populations of California bighorn sheep and mule deer.
-There are some rough trails, popular with local hikers, hunters and horseback riders.
+Several guest ranches in the area may provide horseback riding trips.
+This is a wilderness area with many unmarked trails.
+Route finding skills are a must.

 51.172486